1vanilla beansplit in half lengthwise and seeds scraped out

-Bring the mixture to slight boil over medium heat then reduce heat to simmer and let steep 15 minutes to infuse the flavors.
+Bring the mixture to a slight boil over medium heat then reduce heat to simmer and let steep for 15 minutes to infuse the flavors.

 Meanwhile, place a silpat mat (or thin kitchen towel), in the bottom of a large rimmed baking sheet or roasting pan to prevent the dishes from sliding around.